 Taproot has happened every summer on the 1st weekend in August, for 14 years!
-That makes this year, 2021, the 15th annual homeschool training this year.

 Let me start by sharing a brief description of the Taproot Teacher Training.
 And then I’ll dive into frequently asked questions in case you’re wondering any of these same things.